-Registration Office, LSB 1st Floor, (808) 675-3736
+Registration Office, LSB 1st Floor, (808) 675-3736 http://services.byuh.edu/registrar

-http://services.byuh.edu/registrar

-Students who were enrolled as regular or part-time students during the previous semester or term have the ability to process their registration on-line on the BYU-Hawaii website (See academic calendar in the appendix of this catalog or on the website).
+Students who were enrolled as regular or part-time students during the previous semester or term have the ability to process their registration on-line on the BYU-Hawaii website (See academic calendar in this catalog or on the website).
 Prior to registration, students must be free from any registration restrictions.
 Students who were enrolled only in Educational Outreach must apply for admission or readmission to register for regular classes.
 Applications for admission must be submitted within the published deadlines in order to register.
 Careful attention must also be given by all degree seeking students to general education and major graduation requirements.
 Though students may receive advice from faculty, academic advisors or the Student Development Center, they are personally and directly responsible for meeting their graduation requirements.

 For information regarding religion course registration, please see the Religious Education section in this catalog.

 Attendance in classes without official registration is not permitted and will result in forfeiture of any right or credit in that class by later examination.
 A student is not considered registered unless all phases of admissions and registration involved have been satisfactorily accomplished.

-A \$10 fee is charged for each class dropped after the first three days of a semester/term, unless such change is made necessary by administrative action.
+A \$10 fee is charged to the student's account for each class dropped after the first four days of a semester, unless such change is made necessary by administrative action.
+This will also include dropping a second session (block) class after the first four days of the semester.